MLOpsGroup9/FrontShiftAI/data_pipeline/README.md

 # FrontShiftAI Data Pipeline

+> **FrontShiftAI** is a modular, data-centric pipeline for processing and embedding organizational policy documents into a ChromaDB vector store.
+> It automates ingestion, extraction, validation, and embedding using Python and DVC, with optional Airflow orchestration for automated triggers.

 This repository contains the data pipeline component of the FrontShiftAI project.
 The pipeline focuses on document ingestion, preprocessing, validation, and vector storage for a Retrieval-Augmented Generation (RAG) system.
 The current implementation covers all stages up to embedding and storage.
-Airflow DAG orchestration will be integrated in a later stage.
+An **optional Airflow DAG (`dvc_repro_manual_dag.py`)** is included, which can be triggered manually or automatically when new URLs are added to `data_pipeline/data/url.json`.

+---

 ## 1. Project Overview